tanjinbd/UI-UXDemo/README.md

 UI Features:
 •	Enhanced user interface developed according to Google Human Interface Design Guideline.
-•	Multithreaded: The UI is always smooth and responsive.
 •	Best Unicode Bengali font with advance Hardware graphics and rendering engine.
 •	Device rotation and all orientations.¹
 •	Links (URI and go to page).